On This Page

 Important Deadlines and Information

-All Washington State Consumer Loan Annual Assessments are due by close of business on March 2, 2015.
-In order to avoid late fees and penalties, all assessment reports and payments must be filed by close of business (5pm Pacific Standard Time) on March 2, 2015.
-This means you must have uploaded your company’s Loan List Workbook, attested to the accuracy of the reports, and made your electronic payment by that deadline.
-We suggest you begin the process a few days early to avoid any problems.
+All Washington State Consumer Loan Annual Assessment Reports are due by Wednesday, March 1, 2023.
+In order to avoid late fees and penalties, all assessment reports and payments must be filed and paid by March 1, 2023.
+This means you must have filed your annual assessment report loan data, attested to the accuracy, and made your electronic payment by that deadline.
+We suggest you begin the process early to ensure a timely filing.

-Effective January 1, 2014, failure to file the reports and pay your Consumer Loan Annual Assessment fee by the March 2, 2015 due date; can result in expiration of your Consumer Loan License.
-Please refer to chapter 208-620-430 WAC for better understanding of your reporting requirements.
+Failure to file the reports and pay your Consumer Loan Annual Assessment fee by the March 1, 2023 due date; can result in expiration of your Consumer Loan License.
+Please refer to WAC 208-620-430 for more information.

 About the Assessment System

-In an effort to streamline the filing process, DFI has launched an online assessment filing system.
-This system will allow you to file both the Annual Assessment Report (AAR) and the Consolidated Annual Report (CAR) as well as make your payment via E-Check, Visa or MasterCard.
-Assessment fee in excess of $10,000 must be paid via E-Check.
+DFI has made improvements to the online assessment filing system.
+This system will allow you to file both the Annual Assessment Report (AAR) and the Consolidated Annual Report (CAR) as well as make your payment via E-Check, Visa, MasterCard, Discover or American Express.
+However, an assessment fee in excess of $10,000 must be paid via E-Check.

 How does the online assessment filing system work?